konome/DebugConsole/README.md

 # DebugConsole.cs
 Attach a console window to a .NET project for debugging purposes.
+Useful for GUI projects such as WinForms and WPF.

 ## Sample
 ```csharp